On the local minimizers of the Mahler volume: The dimensional case

 It is well-known (see \cite{Sc} for details, especially sections 1.7 and 2.5) that $h_{K}$ characterizes the convex body $K$, and that its positive 1-homogeneous extension $\tilde{h}_{K}$ to $\R^d$ (that is to say $\tilde{h}_{K}(\lambda x)=\lambda h_{K}(x),\;\forall \lambda\geq 0, \forall x\in\S^{d-1}$) is convex.
 In that case we shall say that $h_{K}$ is {\it convex}.
 Moreover, any functional $h:\S^{d-1}\to\R$, the extension of which is convex, is the support function of a convex body.
 The volumes of $K$ and $K^\circ$ are conveniently written in terms of $h_K$:

-where $h_{K}''$ denotes the matrix of second covariant derivatives with respect to an orthonormal frame on $\S^{d-1}$.
-Hence the problem of minimizing the Mahler volume can be formulated as:
+where $h_{K}''$ denotes the matrix of second covariant derivatives with respect to an orthonormal frame on $\S^{d-1}$, when it is well-defined (see the remarks below).
+Hence the problem of minimizing the Mahler volume can formally be formulated as:

-In order to incorporate the symmetry constraint, one simply demands that admissible $h$ be even.
+In order to incorporate the symmetry constraint, one simply demands that admissible $h$ be even.\\

 These formulas are only valid if one can make sense of $\det(h''+hId)$, which is not clear without regularity (one should use the surface area measure of Alexandrov \cite{Sc}).
 Furthermore, some care is necessary in using the support function, because it is defined on the Gauss sphere, which is only a one-to-one image of $\partial K$ in the smooth, strictly convex case.
-Since our argument is local in $\omega\subset \partial K^*$, assumed to be $\C^2$ (where $K^*$ is a minimizer), one can restrict the calculation to $\Omega:=\nu_{K^*}(\omega)$, where $\nu_{K^*}:\partial K^*\to \S^{d-1}$ is the Gauss map of the set $K^*$.
+Therefore we are going to localize the above formulation thanks to the following Lemma: